Tomatotech90/github-contribution-log/README.md

 ### Week 1 Progress

 Reproduced the issue on Ubuntu 24.04 inside a VMware virtual machine.
 Read through `tls.py`, `vmmap.py`, `memory.py`, and `dbg_mod/__init__.py` to understand how pages are fetched, cached, and labeled.
 Confirmed `Page.objfile` is mutable and that `lookup_page()` returns the actual object rather than a copy, making in-place modification safe.
-Setup required installing a missing C++ compiler before `./setup.sh` could complete.
+Set up required installing a missing C++ compiler before `./setup.sh` could complete.

 ### Code Changes